RASPIAUDIO/UltraAndVolumio/README.md

          ("gcc" may not be available on the standard Volumio distrib!...)

-     * C. Prepare the execution of "ultra" at each start
+     * C. Prepare the execution of "ultra" every time Volumio starts:

           you have to add this line: "/home/volumio/UltraAndVolumio/ultra&"